TomConsultancy/Portfolio/README.md

    - A fictional but realistic case study combining budget vs. actual analysis, scenario modeling, and management reporting.
    - Answers to stakeholder questions are embedded directly in the workbook.

+5. **Budget_template simple**
+   - A budget excel showing: an overview of different banks/accounts with their respective balance, a cashbook, a pivot table to examine the expenses/income

 ### Power BI
 1. **Interactive Dashboard** - continues with the dataset of N°3 Adavanced analysis
    - Built in Power BI to visualize key metrics and trends.